 Laravel MVC Architecture Explained

-If you're new to Laravel or have just understood the folder structure, MVC is the next concept that determines whether your code stays clean or turns into a mess.
+If you have just understood Laravel's folder structure, MVC is the next concept that determines whether your code stays clean or turns into a mess six months from now.

-This lesson is for beginners to early intermediate developers who know basic Laravel (routes, controllers, Blade) but struggle to structure features properly.
-By the end, you’ll understand not just what MVC is, but how it actually works in a real request flow — and what breaks when you ignore it.
+This lesson explains not just what MVC is, but how it actually flows in a real Laravel request — and more importantly, what goes wrong when you ignore it.

 Route::get('/posts', [PostController::class, 'index']);